Lorraine Kelly: Other television roles

 In 2010, Kelly filmed a six-part documentary series Lorraine Kelly's Big Fat Challenge shown on Bio.
-The series featured Kelly and a team of experts putting 'Britain's fattest family', the Chawner family through their paces to lose weight and transform their lives.
+The series featured Kelly and a team of experts putting 'Britain's fattest family', the Chawner family, through their paces to lose weight and transform their lives.
 Daughter Emma Chawner is best known for her unsuccessful appearances on The X Factor.

-In 2010, in conjunction with the Missing People charity, Sky and STV produced a new documentary series hosted by Kelly, about missing mothers.
+Also in 2010, in conjunction with the Missing People charity, Sky and STV produced a new documentary series hosted by Kelly, about missing mothers.
 This series followed the success of Sky's previous successful missing person series Missing Children: Lorraine Kelly Investigates.

 Kelly has also made acting appearances in the Scottish sitcom Still Game and the soap opera River City.
 In 2021, Kelly interviewed Gurdeep Pandher.
+In 2024, Kelly appeared on the fifth series of The Masked Singer.
+She was unmasked as "Owl" in the fifth episode, and later appeared a guest panellist in the seventh episode.

 Writing

 Kelly writes weekly columns for The Sun and The Sunday Post.
 She was announced as the first Agony Aunt for the Royal Air Force's fortnightly RAF News on 7 October 2009.